 Gotrovo Treasure Hunt Game

 Family Treasure Hunt is an award-winning game that takes your youngster on a pirate scavenger hunt.
-It’s suitable for the whole family, down to 3 years of age, and it’s one you can play repeatedly.
+It’s suitable for the whole family, from 3 years of age and up, and it’s one you can play repeatedly.

 Product Specs